Tree Speak: Interpretations of the Rustlings

 Alexander Hughes Community Center, 1700 Danbury Rd., Claremont

-The Claremont Art Showcase is now on view through November 16 at the Alexander Hughes Community Center.
-The exhibit features works by local artists Opoku Acheampong, Sandy Garcia, Kenneth Johnson, Jerry Owens, Mervyn Seldon, Tom Skelly, Wendy Smith, Jeanne Steffan and Guan Zhi.
+The Claremont Art Showcase was on view at the Alexander Hughes Community Center.
+The exhibit featured works by local artists Opoku Acheampong, Sandy Garcia, Kenneth Johnson, Jerry Owens, Mervyn Seldon, Tom Skelly, Wendy Smith, Jeanne Steffan and Guan Zhi.

 John Svenson: For the Love of Wood